AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-paging-sorting-content-update.md

 To optimize the performance of your GraphQL filters you need to run a procedure to update your Content Fragments.

+>[!NOTE]
+>
+>After updating your Content Fragments you can follow the recommendations for [Optimizing GraphQL Queries](/help/headless/graphql-api/graphql-optimization.md).

 ## Prerequisites {#prerequisites}

 Ensure that you have a minimum of the 2023.1.0 release  of AEM as a Cloud Service.